 Celani Family Vineyards (pronounced ‘Chelani’) was founded in 2005 by owners Tom and Vicki Celani.
 They divide their time between Napa and their home in Michigan.
-Tom has led a diverse life centered on his varied business interests including developing North American Native American gaming and casino properties (he used to own the iconic Cal-Neva at Lake Tahoe – once owned by Frank Sinatra), ownership of a Harley-Davidson dealership in Michigan and the Michigan Lottery Amphitheatre (north of Detroit).
-But Tom grew up around beer (his father ran a beer distribution company beginning in the late 1960s in Detroit) – and after his father died, Tom later took over the company at age 26.
-He grew Action Distributors into one of the largest Miller Beer distribution companies in the country.
+Tom has led a diverse and remarkable entrepreneurial life centered on his varied business interests including in part, developing North American Native American gaming and casino properties (he used to own the iconic Cal-Neva at Lake Tahoe – once owned by Frank Sinatra).

 The location is ideal – within a several minute drive of the Napa city limits yet is located in the country.
 Nearby winery neighbors to the north include Monticello Vineyards, Andretti Winery and Lewis Cellars.

 The winery focuses on limited production, premium wines from the estate vineyard as well fruit from other southern Napa Valley vineyards.
 Winemaker Mark Herold has made every vintage since their first release.
 Mark is the co-founder of the popular Merus Wines (he is no longer involved with Merus) and founder of Mark Herold Wines (he maintains a tasting room in downtown Napa).
 Mark has long favored the moderate influences of the nearby Coombsville region for his red varietals and this is where Celani sources their Cabernet Sauvignon from.